 who we are

-Director Linda Russo founded EcoArts on the Palouse in 2017 with the help of grad and undergrad students in English and Conservation Biology at Washington State University where she teaches and also serves as the Director of Creative Writing.
-She is the author of several books of poetry and a collection of lyrical essays, and co-editor of two recent books in environmental and geohumanities.
-Visit her faculty page to hear more.
+Linda Russo founded EcoArts on the Palouse in 2017 out of a desire to provide students with an immersive bioregional experience and to connect creative arts and ecological thinking.
+At Washington State University, she teaches and also serves as the Director of Creative Writing.
+She is the author of several books of poetry and a collection of lyrical essays, and co-editor of two recent books in the environmental humanities.
+Visit her faculty page to learn more.
 She spends the rest of her time listening to plants.
 "Almost 11 years ago I went down to the muddy Palouse riverbank and my feet sunk in, setting a course."

-New to EcoArts is Intern Caitlyn Smith, a Senior Creative Writing Major at Washington State University who is pursuing an Editing and Publishing Certificate.
-She’s working on website design and fieldwork that takes her to local cemeteries to search for lichen.
+Caitlyn Smith, Spring '20 Intern, graduated from the English Department (majoring in Creative Writing) at Washington State University where she also pursued an Editing and Publishing Certificate.
+She worked on website design, and her fieldwork took her to local cemeteries to search for lichen.
 “I was drawn to EcoArts because I knew pretty much nothing about it and needed to know more.
 I think that it is super interesting to focus on both local art and the environment.
 I think it’s important to stop and look at the life that surrounds us.”

 This project was made possible by an Arts & Humanities grant from the College of Arts & Sciences at Washington State University.
 Thanks from the start to collaborators in restoration ecology, in particular Kayla Wakulich.
 Special thanks to student interns at Washington State University who are a huge part of this project, from discussing readings and hashing out concepts, to researching local ecology, conducting fieldwork, contributing art and writing, editing, and website design: Miguel Bustos, Coleman Davis, Brianna Esqueda, Emily Heston, Darcy Malberg, Ellen McNary, Makayla North, Kathlene Roberts, Hannah Utter, and Anna Young.